odedariel1/Log-Aggregrator-Python/README.md

 # Log Aggregrator Project
 ## How do I get set up? ###
-first Run poker-poker-project.main.py in your python compiler (i used Pycharm) \n then follow the steps in the console (so the producer wiil create some messages to the queues) then run the log_consumer.py (so the file will create in your project) then run main.py or consolemain.py (to your choise) to see the results!
+first Run poker-poker-project.main.py in your python compiler (i used Pycharm) <br>
+then follow the steps in the console (so the producer wiil create some messages to the queues) then run the log_consumer.py (so the file will create in your project) then run main.py or consolemain.py (to your choise) to see the results!